haixingfang/3D-mixed-mode-model/README.md

 <br>

 # License
-This package is free to use, ditribute and adapt, but no warranty and liability to any kinds of simulations. <br>
+This package is free to use, ditribute and adapt, but no warranty and liability to any kinds of simulation results. <br>
 Citing our [article](https://link.springer.com/content/pdf/10.1007/s11661-017-4397-y.pdf) is strongly encouraged if you use or get inspired by our code. <br>
 See the [LICENSE](https://github.com/haixingfang/3D-GEB-mixed-mode-model/blob/master/LICENSE) for license rights and limitations (GNU General Public License v3.0).